rasheedamir/JavaStyleGuide/README.md

 Note that private or protected methods called from method implementations should be placed immediately below the methods where they're used.
 In other words if there 3 interface method implementations with 3 private methods (one used from each), then the order of methods should include 1 interface and 1 private method in sequence, not 3 interface and then 3 private methods at the bottom.

 Above all, the organization of the code should feel _natural_.

+##### 3.3.1.1 Overloads: never split

+When a class has multiple constructors, or multiple methods with the same name, these appear sequentially, with no other code in between (not even private members).

 ## Formatting